ulver2812/aws-s3-backup/README.md

 ## More information

-This app is build with the [maximegris/angular-electron](https://github.com/maximegris/angular-electron) project, for more information visit the repo.
+This app is built with the [maximegris/angular-electron](https://github.com/maximegris/angular-electron) project, for more information visit the repo.

 [license-badge]: https://img.shields.io/badge/license-Apache2-blue.svg?style=flat